Pregnancy

 Conditions resulting from pregnancy may be considered disabilities, and in such a case, your employer may have to provide you with reasonable accommodations.

-Federal law may allow you up to 12 weeks of leave to care for a new child, if you are eligible and your employer is covered under the FMLA.
+Federal law may allow you up to 12 weeks of leave to care for a new child, if you are eligible and your employer is covered under the Family and Medical Leave Act (FMLA).
 Additionally, some state laws may offer job protection or leave benefits for new parents.
-To find out more, contact your state agency or your employer’s Human Resource office.
+To find out more, contact your state department of labor or your employer’s Human Resource office.

 You generally have a right to protection from discrimination regardless of your immigration status, although, in some cases, immigration status may limit the remedies that you’ll be able to obtain.